zephtao/cse481/README.md

 Every time you run code that moves the joints, you'll have to run this command:\
 `stretch_robot_home.py`
+If you get an error saying "cannot home while run_stopped", you need to push the button on the side top of the robot until it beeps to unlock the run_stop.

 To launch the driver:\
 `ros2 launch stretch_core stretch_driver.launch.py`